Robin Hood's Bay railway station: Services

 The station was 15 mi 22 chain north of Scarborough Central railway station, and 6 mi 53 chain south of Whitby West Cliff.
+On the north-bound journey trains had to climb a mile and a half at 1-in-43 out of the station.
 Some services reversed at West Cliff and descended the branch into Whitby Town, which was a further 1 mi 63 chain.

 Between 1902 and 1922 when the North Eastern Railway were running the trains, an average of five services ran each way, along the whole length of the line calling at all stations between Scarborough and Whitby Town, with a reversal at Whitby West Cliff.
 By the spring timetable of 1939, the basic pattern was still five trains per day, with an extra seven by the end of June for the start of the summer season.
 In 1946, the services were down to four a day, with an extra four during the summer season.
 Robin Hood's Bay was the only station on the line that enjoyed the provision of all services calling there.
 The other stations on the line, barring the two end stations, were served sporadically.

 In the summer of 1962, nine services ran the length of the line, but the winter season amounted to three trips each way.
 DMUs had been introduced in 1958, which sped up the reversals at Whitby and Scarborough.